konrad-g/ten/README.md

 2. Start the app in production mode with: `npm run start-prod`.
 You can for example use [forever](https://github.com/foreversd/forever), in order to run it continuously.

 ## Architecture
+All client libraries are located in `client-libs`.
 Both client and server consist of modular structure.
 That means certain folder order:

 ```
 src/